agrc/gis.utah.gov/_posts/2017-07-31-esri-uc-the-science-of-where.md

 Along with ArcGIS Online, ArcGIS Pro was the main theme at the UC and seems poised to be so for years to come.
 New tools and enhancements are available in the latest Pro version 2.0.
 Below is a Top 10 List of Favorite Things Available in ArcGIS Pro 2.0 from the Esri UC plenary session:

-10. Annotation - Feature linked and editable right in the map
+0. Annotation - Feature linked and editable right in the map
-9. Charting Tools
+0. Charting Tools
-8. Layout Improvements
+0. Layout Improvements
-7. Auto-Georeferencing
+0. Auto-Georeferencing
-6. Catalog with Favorites
+0. Catalog with Favorites
-5. WFS (Web Feature Service)
+0. WFS (Web Feature Service)
-4. Editing in 3D
+0. Editing in 3D
-3. 3D navigation tool
+0. 3D navigation tool
-2. Sharing as a Web Map
+0. Sharing as a Web Map
-1. Dark Theme
+0. Dark Theme
+{: reversed="reversed"}

 At AGRC we are most excited about #6 which means we’ll all have a Catalog pane with ‘favorites’ to allow established database, server, and folder connections to persist between Pro projects, both new and old.
 The auto-georeferencing tool, charting tools and layout enhancements will also be beneficial.
 Some of us are also enjoying the ‘dark theme’ UI in Pro after years of working without such an option.